The following excerpt from this week's Earnings Trends. To see the full report, please click here.

 - Finance reclaims its leadership role in the S&P 500, contributing more earnings to the index’s total than Technology this year for the first time since the 2008 crisis.
 The sector is expected to account for 19.2% of total S&P 500 earnings in 2013 compared to Technology’s 18%.

-- Estimates for 2013 Q3 have started coming down, with current Q3 total earnings growth of +2.3% down from +4% three weeks ago.
-But expectations for the second half of the year still represent a material growth ramp up from the first half’s level.
+- Estimates for 2013 Q3 have started coming down, with current Q3 total earnings growth of +1.9% down from +5.2% in early July.
+But expectations for the fourth quarter (up +11.6%) still represent a material growth ramp up from the first half’s level.

 To see the Full Earnings Trend PDF, please click here.